 "Uniformed services" means the armed forces, the army national guard, and the air national guard of any state, territory, commonwealth, possession, or district when engaged in active duty for training, inactive duty training, full-time national guard duty, or state active duty, the commissioned corps of the public health service, the coast guard, and any other category of persons designated by the President of the United States in time of war or national emergency.

-“Victim” means a person against whom domestic violence, sexual assault, or stalking has been committed as defined in this Article.
+“Victim” means a person against whom domestic violence, sexual assault, stalking, or hate crimes has been committed as defined in this Article.

 13.2 Shared Leave Receipt